Skip to content

 If omitted, the Daytona SDK will default to python.
 To override this, explicitly set the language value when creating the sandbox.

-Daytona provides methods to create sandboxes using the Daytona Dashboard ↗ or programmatically using the Daytona Python, TypeScript, Ruby, Go SDKs, CLI, or API.
+Daytona provides methods to create sandboxes using the Daytona Dashboard ↗ or programmatically using the Daytona Python, TypeScript, Ruby, Go, Java SDKs, CLI, or API.

 1. Navigate to Daytona Sandboxes ↗